mrezabayat/iamsorush/content/posts/dry-principle.md

 thumbnail: /images/flower_tn.webp
 ---

+## Introduction

 Dry is short for “Don’t repeat yourself”.
  There are occasions that a piece of code is rewritten several times.
  It is better to define that as a specific method or class.
-I explain it with an example
+ I explain it with examples
 Example.

+## Example 1

-We have a car class which calculates momentum and air drag force as below
+We have a car class which calculates momentum, air drag force and kinetic energy as below

 ```c#
 public class Car